TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/112-Module_1-Lecture 12 How can images be interpreted and used.md

 ---
-title: Module 1 Lecture 12
+title: Module 1 Lecture 12 - How can images be interpreted and used?
 teaching:
 exercises:
 questions: